-Instant view: Will Conservative lawmakers ditch UK PM May?
+Instant View: Will Conservative lawmakers ditch UK PM May?

 “Strongly support @theresa_may to continue as Leader of @Conservatives and Prime Minister.
 Now is not the time for this distraction and even more uncertainty.
 We need to get behind the Prime Minister in the best interests of our country.”

-Reporting by Paul Sandle, editing by Andy Bruce and William Schomberg
+Reporting by UK bureau and Helen Reid, editing by Andy Bruce and William Schomberg